offle-assistant/offle-assistant/README.md

 For this method, documents will need to have a length maximum.

 # Subtasks
 * Create directory in ~/.config/offle-assistant/rag/ralph/ which will house the docs.
+(COMPLETED)
-* Update the config file accordingly
+* Update the config file accordingly (COMPLETED)
-* Populate the directory with PDF files in the ./src/
+* Populate the directory with PDF files in the ./src/ (COMPLETED)
+* Choose a vector database provider: (COMPLETE)
+    * We can actually support multiple.
+    * For now, lets go with qdrant
+* Set up the database
+    This is as simple as running a docker container.
+I should make sure to set it up with docker-compose for maintainability.
-* Create subcommand which indexes all the documents
+* Create subcommand which indexes all the documents and stores the vectors in the database
-    * Takes everyting from the src dir and converts them into parseable formats with pymupdf4llm
+    * Takes everything from the src dir and converts them into parseable formats with pymupdf4llm
     * Sentence-level or paragraph-level vector embeddings
-    * Stored in a dictionary so that you can look up the source of each embedding
+    * Store them in the database
+        This will require payloads.
+        {
+            "doc\_id": "12i1qrf8",  # This is a hash of the document.
+Guarantees uniqueness and will change if the doc changes.
+            "file\_name: "scientific\_paper.pdf",
+            "chunk\_idx": 4,  # useful when I want to provide text from around the hit. "select embedded\_text where doc\_id is 12i1qrf8 and chunk\_idx is 3"
+            "file\_path": "path/to/file/scientific\_paper.pdf",  # path may change.
+Further case for add/delete documents tools in the cli tool
+            "embedded\_text": "This is very important information that you just queried for.", "subset\_id": "ralph",  # For now, this will be set by the bot.
+But user's should be able to select a list of subsets they'd like to query.
+        }
+    * I need a single function which takes a PDF and then:
+        * Creates a hash of the PDF (COMPLETED)
+        * Checks to see if the hash (doc\_id) exists in the database.
+(COMPLETED) If it does
+        * return
+        If it doesn't
+        * Converts it into markdown (COMPLETED)
+        * Chunks it into separate paragraphs (COMPLETED)
+        * Performs embeddings on each paragraph making sure to take note of the index of each chunk  (COMPLETED) this will be its own function so I can try to parallelize here but also so i can plug in different vectorizers trivially. use sentence-transformers.
+Where is the model stored locally?
+        * returns a list of entries to the Qdrant database. (a dictionary with a vector and a payload) (COMPLETED)
+    * Current issues:
+        Right now, I don't have a great way to handle different models

 * Create function that performs the same embedding process on a query sentence.
-* Create function which searches all the embeddings and compares vectors for cosine similarities selecting the closest.
+* Create function which queries the database.
 * Create new Persona.chat\_w\_rag(user\_query) which performs chat but with the context prepended to the query.
     * I also want this to provide the excerpt that was the hit to the user and tell the user explicitly where it got it from.
     * It must include path to the file and line number.
 * Create a catch in the cli which intercepts messages including something like "Search Database for: " and calls the new Persona.chat\_w\_rag method
 * Add a test to make sure it's working.
 One possible automated test would be to check a query that exactly matches a line in the corpus.
 * Create --add option to the rag subcommand that gives you the ability to add documents to the rag dir.

+### Refactor QdrantServer
+* This needs to be a child class of a more general VectorDatabase class.
+* This needs to be able to connect to the server, add new collections, somehow manage which vectorizer is used for each collection.
+I think this task and the Vectorizer refactor need to happen in tandem.
+* A TEMPORARY SOLUTION: in the metadata for a collection, I store a "vectorizer\_string".
+In the Vectorizer module, there will be a dictionary with a translator that takes a key and outputs the Vectorizer object.
+This grants us the ability to load the correct Vectorizer when we open an existing database.
+* Part of this refactor, I need to change how this class deals with collections.
+This class should be able to manage multiple collections at the same time.
+This means that it should be able to create new collections, add docs to specific collections, delete collections, etc.
+This allows us to provide collection names, model names, and Vectorizers only when we're creating new collections.
+When we are querying existing collections or adding documents to existing collections, all we need is the collection name and the rest will be taken care of automatically.

+### Refactor Vectorizer
+Right now the embeddings are just done with a bunch of loose functions.
+This should really be a Vectorizer parent class with a SentenceTransformerVectorizer subclass. the SentenceTransformerVectorizer constructor will take the model name as a parameter.
+This way, I'll be able to share one interface for all vectorizers.

 ### Create message history
 I want at least a log of conversations per-persona.
 One file per conversation.